-At St John's School our digital safety committee reviews termly to progress towards 360.
+At St John's School our digital safety committee reviews the progress made against the 360 degree safe standards.

-9.3 Live Streaming
+10.3 Live Streaming

 Schools may consider live streaming as a practical and appropriate approach in certain circumstances.
 Safeguarding must be integral to the delivery of live-streamed lessons to ensure learners are appropriately protected.
 At St John's School we use live-streaming / or videoconferencing and all staff will adhere to the Live-streaming and video-conferencing: safeguarding principles and practice guidance published in May 2020 below: